-Exhibit an original website that you have designed.
-Internet access will not be provided, so exhibitors must supply their internet hot spot or the website must be hosted on the exhibitor's computer).
+Exhibit an original website that you have designed using a programming language such as HTML (cannot be made with website building like Wix or Squarespace).
+Internet access will not be provided, so exhibitors must supply their internet hotspot, or the website must be hosted on the exhibitor's computer.
 All exhibits must include something visual, such as a poster or printed copy of a digital presentation, which will remain on display during the exhibition.
 Electronic equipment will only be used during your judging time and will not remain on display during the entire exhibit period.

-50162 COMPUTER OPEN SOURCE/INNOVATION: COMPUTER SCIENCE- Open to youth enrolled in Computer Science Text-Based Programming OR robotics project.
+50162 TEXT BASED/OPEN SOURCE COMPUTER SCIENCE- Open to youth enrolled in Computer Science Text-Based Programming OR robotics project

-Demonstrate the skills and knowledge you have gained through the Computer project.
+Demonstrate the skills and knowledge you have gained through the Computer project using text based programming language (Python, Java, C, etc.).
 The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Choose whatever method best shows what you've learned.
-Your exhibit should not fit in the other exhibit options for this project.
+Your exhibit should not fit in with the other exhibit options for this project.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
-Exhibits in this class may also demonstrate the successful application of open source (publicly available) computing software and/or hardware, such as Raspberry Pi and Linux, to accomplish a task.
+Exhibits in this class may also demonstrate the successful application of open-source (publicly available) computing software and/or hardware, such as Raspberry Pi and Linux, to accomplish a task.
 All exhibits must include something visual, such as a poster or printed copy of a digital presentation or programming flowchart, which will remain on display during the exhibition.
-Exhibits in this area will be judged on the computer science programming.
+Exhibits in this area will be judged on computer science programming.
 Youth enrolled in a robotics project should choose this class if you want the exhibit to be judged on the programming of the robot.
 Electronic equipment will only be used during your judging time and will not remain on display during the entire exhibit period.
+Exhibits in this class must be able to fit on no more than a 3' X 2' space (or ground footprint).

-50164 COMPUTER SCIENCE READY4LIFE CHALLENGE
+COMPUTER SCIENCE READY4LIFE CHALLENGE